ni5ni6/rockiot_demo/README.md

 This project is an example on how to connect and communicate with RockIOT platform.

+Project is developed using Python language and Paho MQTT client.

 It is intended for device developers that will implement similar code into device firmware.

-Project is developed using Python language and Paho MQTT client.
+It is still Work In Progress and may be a good way to initiate communication and gather collective feedback!

 ## Developer environment